 Question: Can I apply if I’m not originally from the UK?

 Answer: Yes, you can, as long as you permanently reside in the UK and have the right to work here.
 Our aim is to help you get a job in the British TV industry, so can’t be of much help if you aren’t able to work here.

 Question: I want to be a presenter/actor – will going on The Network help?

 Answer: No. The Network is about finding talented people who want to work behind the camera.
 It’s not about launching your presenting or acting career.
 Please do not apply if this is your career goal.

 Question: I want to be a writer – can I apply?

 Answer: If you’re interested in being involved in production and are happy working on other people’s projects as a runner, script editor or development assistant first, then yes, you can definitely apply.
 If you’d rather just work on your own scripts, then you’re better off finding representation for your work with an agent.
-You could also enter your scripts into new talent competitions, like our New Voices Award or other opportunities via BBC Writersroom.
+You could also enter your scripts into new talent competitions, like our New Script Award or other opportunities via BBC Writersroom.